 One day, a young boy went with his father to climb a tall hill.
 He was awfully excited because he’d never been to such a high place before.
 He wondered what it would be like to look down on his home from such a height.

 The boy and his father climbed the hill.
 Looking down from a great height, the boy felt powerful, as though he were above the world.
 His mind was abuzz with the sense of height.
 Then, all of a sudden he felt a sharp stinging sensation in his leg.
 It was agonising.
 His head was bursting with pain.
 The boy looked down and saw a snake.
 He fainted with fright and woke up in bed, safe but in pain and terrified by what had happened.
 He’d never been to such a height before.
 He’d been excited about it but it had only led to pain.
 Every time he thought about heights from that moment on, he felt a pain in his leg and fear in his mind.

-This is an example of how fear enters our minds.
+This is an example of how fears are created.

 When I was sixteen I asked a girl out.
 I was very shy.
 It was the first time I had ever done it.
-She, however, turned around and said no. Which was fine.
+She, however, said no. Which was fine.
 At that point I was actually just happy that I had found the guts to ask someone out.
 But she then went and told her friends.
-And because she was so popular the entire year found out.
-Including the bullies.
+And because she was so popular, the entire year found out.
+Including bullies.
 And they decided to humiliate me for it in school assembly.

 I was then afraid to ask anyone out, in case everyone found out and ended up ridiculing me for it.
-My mind associated asking someone out with being humiliated in front of a lot of people. you can see how that mindset came about.
+My mind associated asking someone out with being humiliated in front of a lot of people.
+You can see how that mindset came about.
 But it was nevertheless illogical.
 The odds on the situation happening again are very low.
 But nevertheless, a fear was produced in me that day and it took a lot of meditation to overcome that fear.
-Thankfully I’m a Zen warrior so I know how to bring my mind back to complete peace and serenity.
-(I used a lot of different meditation techniques).

 So how do you overcome fear.